NYC serial shooting suspect surrenders after NYPD hunt, police say

 The girl, whose identity was not immediately released, was pronounced dead at an area hospital.

-Her death marked the third shooting police attributed to Oliver in the span of less than 15 hours, sending investigators into an exhaustive search.
+Her death marked the third shooting police attributed to Oliver in the span of fewer than 15 hours, sending investigators into an exhaustive search.

 The spate of incidents began around 9:30 a.m.
 Monday when the suspect allegedly tried to rob a 39-year-old woman at gunpoint in a courtyard, according to authorities.
 Police said Oliver is accused of firing a round that missed the woman but struck a 96-year-old man waiting at a bus stop in the right ankle.